Bada Rajan: Murder

-In a daring operation, Sapaliga dressed as a naval cadet with his gun hidden in the cavity of a thick book, stalked Bada Rajan outside the Esplanade court and shot him dead.
+In a daring operation, Safalika dressed as a naval cadet with his gun hidden in the cavity of a thick book, stalked Bada Rajan outside the Esplanade court and shot him dead.
 The hit was carried out on 21 September 1983, exactly 15 days after Amirzada's murder.
 Sapaliga was caught on the spot, but managed to escape while he was being escorted to the Thane prison and was killed by the rivals later (though the police claimed to have him dead).

 Retribution for murder

 The murder of Bada Rajan dealt a devastating blow to his gang.
 His right-hand man and successor, Chhota Rajan was shattered at the loss of his mentor and swore retribution against the assassins.

 It was well known that Abdul Kunju was a cricket enthusiast and often managed a good-sized crowd to come and watch him play.
 This gave Chhota Rajan the opportunity to use Kunju's own passion against him.
 During one such match in 1985, as Kunju hit a boundary, three young gangsters dressed in T-shirts and sneakers, including Sanjay Raggad, Sadhu and Chhota Rajan himself, entered the arena on the pretext of retrieving the ball.
 After doing so, they walked right up to Kunju, pulled out their guns and shot him dead at point-blank range.
 Another report suggests that Chota Rajan sent Sanjay Raggad and Vijay to shoot down Kunju when he was watching a volleyball match.
 On spotting the two assailants, Kunju fled the match venue with the duo in pursuit.
 Eventually, Raggad and Vijay sprayed an array of bullets into Kunju's body that left him dead.

 After Kunju's death, Dolakia went back on his word and refused to deliver the remaining Rs.
 4.90 million, leaving the now fugitive Sapaliga helpless and on his own.
 In desperation, he turned to the Thane-based goon Abdul Majid for help.
 Majid invited him over for a treat at a bar in Thane, which in actuality was owned by Sadhu.
 Sapaliga got very drunk and stayed at the bar overnight.
 In the meanwhile, Sadhu tipped off Chhotta Rajan to his whereabouts and Sapaliga was woken up at around 4 a.m. by Rajan's henchmen.
 He was then driven in a Fiat car to Dawood Ibrahim's younger brother, Noora's hideout at Nagpada.
 There he was viciously interrogated, tortured and subsequently murdered the next day.